Kerry Logistics Network Teams Up With EC Healthcare To Provide A Full Suite Of Integrated Medical Logistics Management Services

-(MENAFN- ACN NewsWire) Kerry Logistics Network Teams Up with EC Healthcare to Provide a Full Suite of Integrated Medical Logistics Management Services

-HONG KONG, Nov 27, 2023 - (ACN Newswire) - Kerry Logistics Network Limited ('Kerry Logistics Network', 'KLN'; Stock Code 0636) has entered into a strategic cooperation agreement with EC Healthcare (Stock Code 2138), Hong Kong's largest publicly listed non-hospital medical service provider, to provide a comprehensive suite of integrated medical logistics management services.
-The companies held an agreement signing ceremony in Hong Kong on 24 Nov 2023.
+HONG KONG SAR - Media OutReach - 27 November 2023 - Kerry Logistics Network Limited ('Kerry Logistics Network', 'KLN'; Stock Code 0636) has entered into a strategic cooperation agreement with EC Healthcare (Stock Code 2138), Hong Kong's largest publicly listed non-hospital medical service provider, to provide a comprehensive suite of integrated medical logistics management services.
+The companies held an agreement signing ceremony in Hong Kong on 24 November 2023.

 Under the strategic cooperation, KLN will set up a centralised warehouse to consolidate EC Healthcare's inventory management and provide customised logistics solutions including IT system integration, point-to-point delivery and a wide variety of value-added services on a long-term basis to support EC Healthcare's business growth.
 In addition, KLN will manage the global sourcing, including the procurement processes of pharmaceutical products and the supply of medical devices for EC Healthcare.